 UTICA, N.Y. - The executive vice president and chief operating officer for Mohawk Valley Health System says he still frequently answers one question: Is the hospital a done deal?

-"I made the joke that we dig up a dinosaur fossil and it stops the project, otherwise our plan is to build this hospital on that 25-acre location in downtown Utica," Bob Schofield said.
+"I made the joke that we dig up a dinosaur fossil and it stops the project, otherwise our plan is to build this hospital on that 25-acre location in downtown Utica," Bob Scholefield said.

 Despite blueprints and more solidified plans presented at Wednesday night's common council meeting, the council president questioned several key aspects of the project.